 Moreover, with their more stable design and speed, skates offer enhanced protection for little ones who might be prone to falls.

-Meanwhile, those who have been skating for a while can benefit from using rollerblades which may improve performance as one advance in age and skill.
+Meanwhile, those who have been skating for a while can benefit from using rollerblades which may improve performance as one advances in age and skill.

 Roller skates and rollerblades are excellent ways to get fit.
 Whether you choose skates or blades, both can help you build muscle and get in shape.